CENG501-Projects/CENG501-Spring2022/Project_Akpinar_Ayik/Readme.md

 $$I[n]=F[n]⊙I[n-1]+(1-F[n])⊙C[n]$$

-where ⊙ operator corresponds to element-wise multiplication, $$W_{fi}, W_{ci}$$ correspond to weight matrices for input messages to determine forget and candidate signal, respectively.
+where ⊙ operator corresponds to element-wise multiplication, $W_{fi}, W_{ci}$ correspond to weight matrices for input messages to determine forget and candidate signal, respectively.
 Because changes in synaptic currents are made based on inputs at every time-step independent of the current synaptic current values, this strategy would eliminate the advantage of having sparse inputs.

 Another approach called “the SNNs with improved dynamics v2” is to use Y[n] which is a sparse and provides an approximation of I[n] as in following equations to update the synaptic current equation: